gh2hq/gh2/docs/processing&p5js-to-lighght.md

-# Processing&P5.js to Charming
+# Processing&P5.js to Lighght

-Charming implements most of Processing's APIs related to 2D, which can be found [here](./api/readme.md).
-But due to the grammar differences between Python and Java and different design purposes, there are some differences between the usage of Charming and Processing&P5.js.
+Lighght implements most of Processing's APIs related to 2D, which can be found [here](./api/readme.md).
+But due to the grammar differences between Python and Java and different design purposes, there are some differences between the usage of Lighght and Processing&P5.js.

-This article is going to show the main difference between them and help you migrate from Processing&P5.js to Charming quickly.
+This article is going to show the main difference between them and help you migrate from Processing&P5.js to Lighght quickly.

 - [APIs Names](#apis-names)
 - [Register Hooks](#register-hooks)